AgrDataSci/gosset/README.md

 ## Overview

-The **gosset** package provides the toolkit for a workflow to analyse experimental agriculture data, from data synthesis to model selection and visualisation.
+The **gosset** package provides the toolkit reproducible analytical workflows in experimental agriculture, from data synthesis to model selection and visualisation.
 The package is named after W.S.
 Gosset aka ‘Student’, a pioneer of modern statistics in small sample experimental design and analysis.

 ## Installation